furkantokac/artiq_ft/README.md

 Configuration
 -------------

 Configuring the device is done using the ``config.txt`` text file at the root of the SD card, plus the contents of the ``config`` folder.
 When searching for a configuration key, the firmware first looks for a file named ``/config/[key].bin`` and, if it exists, returns the contents of that file.
-If not, it looks into ``config.txt``, which contains a list of ``key=value`` pairs, one per line.
+If not, it looks into ``/config.txt``, which contains a list of ``key=value`` pairs, one per line.
 The ``config`` folder allows configuration values that consist in binary data, such as the startup kernel.

 The following configuration keys are available: